cmhk1/Programming-Project/README.md

 ### Credits
-We inspired ourselves and took some of the code from:
+The project is inspired by and took part of the code from:
 - https://medium.com/python-data/effient-frontier-in-python-34b0c3043314
 - https://medium.com/python-data/efficient-frontier-portfolio-optimization-with-python-part-2-2-2fe23413ad94